ruben69695/ruben69695/README.md

 :computer: My code is mainly written in C# and Python but I'm always opened to learn new languages and frameworks to adapt me to the market.

 Here we have some extra information about me:
-- 🔭 I’m currently working on @CounterGrogWise
+- 🔭 I’m currently studying
 - 🌱 I’m currently improving my knowledge in web development, cloud and machine learning
 - 👯 I’m looking to collaborate with open source projects
 - 📫 How to reach me: SAY MY NAME!!!